zhj2022/poi-and-taxi-regression/README.md

 ## regression
 - We tried linear model and XGBoost model.
-- Both in linear model and XGBoost model, we find that when the side length of each region is 3 km, the model fits best.
+- Both in linear model and XGBoost model, we found that when the side length of each region is 3 km, the model fits best.
 - We measured the importance of each dimension of poi_vector to judge which kind of poi influence the taxi_data more.